spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/2-batch/6-composed-task.md

 Now press the `Create Task` button at the bottom of the page.
 Now a dialog will appear requesting you to `Confirm Task Creation`.
 To do this enter `anothertransition` as the composed task name in the `Name` field and press the `Create the task` button as shown below:
 ![Transition Execution Foo_Flow_Create](images/SCDF-composed-task-foo-transition-create.png)

-To do this let's select the `anothertransition` `Composed Task Runner` to be executed as shown below:
+To do this, select the `anothertransition` `Composed Task Runner` to be executed as shown below:
-![Transition Execution Flow Launch-Another](images/SCDF-composed-task-transition-launch-another.png) Now from the task launch page lets populate page with the following:
+![Transition Execution Flow Launch-Another](images/SCDF-composed-task-transition-launch-another.png) Now from the task launch page populate page with the following:
 Arguments:

 ```